-- Blend all the ingredients for the tofu sour cream until completely smooth, and set aside in the refrigerator until needed.
+- In a blender or small food processor, blend all the ingredients for the tofu sour cream until completely smooth, and set aside in the refrigerator until needed.

 - In a large, non-stick saucepan, saute the onion in a small amount of water until it begins to brown, about 5-8 minutes.
 Add the garlic, paprika, and red pepper (optional), and stir for one minute.
 Add the salt, eggplant, peppers, vegetable broth, and tomatoes.
 Cover and simmer until the eggplant is tender and beginning to fall apart, about 15-20 minutes.